 Table of Contents

-Be Clear About The Main Idea Of Your SpeechYou might have heard many speakers who were very proficient with words, but you haven't had any clue what they were talking about.
+Focus on The Central Idea Of Your SpeechYou might have heard many speakers who were very proficient with words, but you haven't had any clue what they were talking about.
 Chances are that they themselves were not sure what their message was.

 It is very important to have a clear message in your speech.
 It should be something that can be described in a single sentence.
 You should build your speech around such a message.
 Every idea in your speech should point towards it.
 In this way, your speech will be a complete whole and your message will affect people more profoundly.